Mehmet Kuşman

-Mehmet Kuşman (1940, Van) He is one of the 12 people in the world who can write and read Urartian.
+Mehmet Kuşman (born 1940) is a Turkish linguist and a retired guard at Çavuştepe, an ancient Urartian fortified site in eastern Turkey.
+He is one of only twelve people in the world who can read and write the Urartian language.

 Early life

 Mehmet Kuşman was born in Van as the child of a farmer family.
-After finishing primary school, He worked as a farmer with his father until he went to the army.
+After finishing primary school, he worked as a farmer with his father until he went to the army.
 He is married and has eleven children.

 Career

-After completing his military service.
-Located on the Van, Hakkari highway and BC.
-In the years 764-734 He started to work as a guard in the Çavuştepe Castle built by the Urartians.
-Despite being a primary school graduate, He started to learn the Urartian alphabet from the people who came to the region for excavation work and the books they gave.
-He traveled to many cities of Iran, Armenia, Syria and Turkey to learn Urartian and learned the Urartian alphabet in three years.
+After completing his military service, Kuşman started to work as a guard in the Çavuştepe Castle built by the Urartians between 764 and 735 BC, located along a road near Van leading to Hakkari.
+Despite being a primary school graduate, he started to learn the Urartian script from the people who came to the region for excavation work and the books they gave.
+He travelled to many cities of Iran, Armenia, Syria and Turkey to learn Urartian and learned the Urartian script in three years.
 He has been invited to symposiums in Ankara several times by the Ministry of Culture and Tourism of the Republic of Turkey.
 Mehmet Kuşman was invited to the United States by the Governor of the State of California.
 Although he was offered a 14-year visa in exchange for one year of Urartian education, this offer was rejected by Mehmet Kuşman's family.
-Mehmet Kuşman retired from Çavuştepe Castle, Despite this, it continues its activities there with the offer of the Ministry of Culture and Tourism of the Republic of Turkey.
+Mehmet Kuşman retired from Çavuştepe Castle, but continues to be active there at the invitation of the Ministry of Culture and Tourism of the Republic of Turkey.
 As part of his duty, Mehmet Kuşman guides the tourists who come to the castle and translates Urartian inscriptions for them.